 With the perfect Winter climate, no wonder many cycling enthusiasts take a Winter break to Gran Canaria.
 With hundreds of miles of smooth roads and steep hill climbs, not to mention the “Valley of the Tears” (VOTT) it is an ideal place to train and keep fit.
 Therefore taking your bike or bicycle is essential.

-Firstly check out how much your usual airline company charges to take a bike or other sport equipment.
-Then make a comparison with other companies that fly to Gran Canaria.
-You will notice that each airlines price for bringing a bicycle varies greatly.
+Firstly, check out how much your usual airline company charges to take a bike or other sports equipment.
+Then make a comparison with other companies that fly to Gran Canaria Airport.
+You will notice that each airline’s price for bringing a bicycle varies greatly.
 It is certainly worth shopping around as this could save you quite some money.